MUSEUM OF THE BIG BEND TO HONOR JOHN B. POINDEXTER, REVEAL ANNEX DETAILS AT SEPT. 22 HERITAGE DINNER

 Though he resides in Houston, Poindexter calls home his 30,000 acre Cibolo Creek Ranch in Presidio County.
 At the Ranch, he has restored three adobe forts and other structures which later earned three listings in the National Register of Historic Places, five Texas State Historical Markers, and national and state awards for architecture, among other honors.

-Annex principal architect Larry Speck points to the gallery space in a drawing of the new Museum building.
-(Photo courtesy of PageSoutherlandPage)

-Designed by principal architect Larry Speck of PageSoutherlandPage, the Museum Annex will be the newest addition to Sul Ross State University’s growing Alpine campus.
+The Museum Annex was designed by principal architect Larry Speck of PageSoutherlandPage and will be the newest addition to Sul Ross State University’s growing Alpine campus.
 The Annex will be built in the large, triangular lot behind the historic Museum, creating a spacious complex for temporary galleries, an exhibit wing featuring the Western Beef Cattle paintings of Tom Lea, and expansive interior and exterior spaces for parties and events.

 The Heritage Dinner is an annual fundraising event that supports exhibits and programming at the Museum of the Big Bend.
 To learn more about this special evening, visit www.museumofthebigbend.com or call 432-837-8143.